speced/bikeshed/docs/definitions-autolinks.md

 Also, the section titles are often long and annoying to type, and they move around, so numbering isn't stable.

+Note how Section Links have a similar syntax to Bibliography Links;
+these will soonish merge,
+allowing you to link to sections in other documents (at least, when Bikeshed has section information for them).

 Bibliography